Tatiana Gonchar

 A Dutch house built in 2007.

-Even though it's almost 15 years old, it looks current and fresh.
+Even though it's almost 15 years old, it still looks current and fresh.

 #12671

-The bottom of the building is finished with dark-colored brick, which creates a powerful, stable, rough look.
-The top floor, by contrast, is light, in wood, with geometric patterns.
-Particularly interesting is the band of glass around the entire perimeter, dividing the floors and allowing daylight to enter the house.
+The lower part of the building is finished in dark brick, giving it a powerful, grounded, rugged look.
+The top floor, by contrast, is light — wood, with geometric patterns.
+Especially striking is the band of glass running around the entire perimeter, separating the floors and letting daylight into the house.

-In the upper floor, on the other hand, the light is very striking.
+On the upper floor, in particular, the light is remarkable.

 You'll also notice the corner window and the original shape of the roof.